M3 Bradley

-The M3 Bradley Cavalry Fighting Vehicle (CFV) is an American tracked armored reconnaissance vehicle manufactured by BAE Systems Land and Armaments (formerly United Defense).
+The M3 Bradley cavalry fighting vehicle (CFV) is an American tracked armored reconnaissance vehicle manufactured by BAE Systems Platforms & Services (formerly United Defense).
 A member of the Bradley Fighting Vehicle family, the M3 CFV is used by heavy armored cavalry units in the United States Army.

 History

-The M3 Bradley CFV is very similar to the M2 Bradley IFV (Infantry Fighting Vehicle) and is fielded with the same two-man 25-mm Bushmaster Cannon turret with a coaxial M240C 7.62-mm machine gun.
+The M3 Bradley CFV is very similar to the M2 Bradley IFV (infantry fighting vehicle) and is fielded with the same two-man 25 mm Bushmaster cannon turret with a coaxial M240C 7.62 mm machine gun.
 It only varies from the M2 in a few subtle ways and by role.
 The M3 is classified as an armored reconnaissance and scout vehicle and does away with the firing ports found in the M2 series.
 The M3 also carries more TOW missiles as well as more ammunition for its 25-mm and 7.62-mm guns.

-The Bradley family as a whole was originally intended to support the M113 Armored Personnel Carrier (APC), but ended up replacing it in U.S. Army service altogether.
+The Bradley family as a whole was originally intended to support the M113 armored personnel carrier (APC), but ended up replacing it in U.S. Army service altogether.
 Today, the Bradley is fielded in conjunction with the M1 Abrams series of main battle tanks and often accompanies infantry squads into combat.
 In the 1991 Persian Gulf War, Bradleys destroyed more enemy tanks than the M1 Abrams.
 Only three Bradleys were lost to enemy fire; however, at least 17 were lost to friendly fire.
 Improvements to the Bradley family have included enhanced identification features, as well as anti-tank missile countermeasures (for first generation wire-guided missiles only) and improved armor protection in the form of ERA.

 Replacement

 The United States and United Kingdom worked jointly on the Future Scout and Cavalry System/TRACER in the 1990s.
 The U.S. Army's intended replacement for the M3 Bradley and up-armored Humvee reached the engineering and manufacturing development phase.
-It reached the engineering and manufacturing development phase before both partners terminated involvement in October 2001 to pursue other more urgent programs: the U.S. Interim Armored Vehicle and UK Future Rapid Effect System.
+It reached the engineering and manufacturing development phase before both partners terminated their involvement in October 2001 to pursue other more urgent programs: the U.S. Interim Armored Vehicle and the UK Future Rapid Effect System.

 From 2003 Future Combat Systems (FCS) planned a successor to the M3 Bradley in the XM1201 Reconnaissance and Surveillance Vehicle.
 That too was canceled when FCS was terminated in 2009.

-The U.S. Army intended the Ground Combat Vehicle replace the M2 Bradley and M113 by 2018, while the M3 Bradley could later be replaced by future variants of the GCV.
+The U.S. Army intended the Ground Combat Vehicle to replace the M2 Bradley and M113 by 2018, while the M3 Bradley could later be replaced by future variants of the GCV.
 The GCV project was cancelled in 2014.